kisalnelaka/destreamer/README.md

 Use the `master` branch for the older vanilla JavaScript version.

+# PLEASE USE THE`dev` BRANCH, `master` is a quite a bit behind and may break in the near future

 ## DISCLAIMER

 Hopefully this doesn't break the end user agreement for Microsoft Stream.
 Since we're simply saving the HLS stream to disk as if we were a browser, this does not abuse the streaming endpoints.
 However i take no responsibility if either Microsoft or your Office 365 admins request a chat with you in a small white room.